gevious/flask_slither/README.md

 database and the API resource.
 It is there to do some housekeeping, but not to get in the way.

+The aim is to be fully compatible with the [JSONApi](http://jsonapi.org/) spec as well as comply to the highest RESTful standards (including HATEOAS) as much as possible.

 Needed Libraries
 ================
  * Flask